alexarch21/history-explorer-card/README.md

 ![image](https://user-images.githubusercontent.com/60828821/186549959-cd3705b6-229a-46c5-abcf-6a9f3b675f0b.png)

 When the dashboard is opened, the card will show the last 24 hours by default.
 You can select a different default time range in the YAML.
 Use m, h, d, and w to denote minutes, hours, days and weeks respectively.
+For longer time scale, o and y denote months and year.
+Currently the maximum range is one year.
 If no postfix is given, hours are assumed.

 ```yaml
 type: custom:history-explorer-card